 Description: Christian Morality explores the nature of the human person and his relationship to God, himself, and others.
 The course introduces the student to the discipline, concepts, and principles of Catholic Moral Theology allowing a mature analysis of the increasingly complex moral situations with which he is faced.
 The life and teachings of Jesus combined with the moral traditions of the Catholic Church serve as the theological and philosophical foundations of our study.
-The aim of the course is to help guide students to be responsible followers of Christ, young men who recognize, in their relationships with others, the intimate bond between the love of God and the love of neighbor.
+The aim of the course is to help students discern how to be responsible followers of Christ, young men who recognize what is good and the intimate bond between the love of God and the love of neighbor.